Jacob-Lasky/iseetv/README.md

 2. Open `http://localhost:1313` in your browser.

 ## FAQ | Development | Feature Requests:
-- If you're thinking about contributing to this repo in anyway, I want you to!
+If you're thinking about contributing to this repo in any way, I want you to!
 I welcome all ideas, feedback, questions and PRs.
 I had never used React before starting this project and recognize how difficult it is to jump into something new.
 I want us all to support each other as we build cool things together.
 - General Development Guidelines
   - Ask tons of questions
   - Keep code testable and tested
   - Update the README